Mail Code: 5174

 The department participates in the four quarter Health and Human Disease and Practice of Medicine sequence which provides medical students with a comprehensive, systems-based education in physiology, pathology, microbiology, and pharmacology.

-Emeriti: (Professors) Robert H. Dreisbach, Avram Goldstein, Dora B. Goldstein, Tag E. Mansour, Oleg Jardetzky, Richard A. Roth, James P. Whitlock
+Emeriti: (Professors) Robert H. Dreisbach, Avram Goldstein, Dora B. Goldstein, Stuart Kim, Tag E. Mansour, Oleg Jardetzky, Richard A. Roth, James P. Whitlock

 Chair: James K. Chen